eric-spoerner/school-district-analysis/README.md

 Data was also subsequently re-calculated to factor in changes to remove 9th graders at Thomas from the sample set.

-## Code refactor <a name="refactor"></a>

-As part of the work on altering the analysis to exclude Thomas High 9th graders, a larger code refactor was undertaken.

-Eliminated unecessary print statements and other debug statements in initial analysis for diagnostic purposes and replaced them with more streamlined purpose-driven cells for simplicity and legibility.

-Added markdown cells to better document flow of analysis.

-Renamed data frames and other artifacts for legibility.

 ## Analysis <a name="analysis"></a>

+All data tables used an anaysis are referenced below in the [Appendix](#appendix), and are accessed by clicking the link for each listed category where provided.

 ### General observations
 Current budget is inversely correlated with actual performance.
 (How does this analysis compare with charter v district discussion?)

+Top and bottom 5 schools are illustrative of the disparity between charter and district schools -- all of the top 5 schools have a > 90% overall passing rate and are all charter, while the bottom 5 schools all have a < 55% overall passing rate and are all district schools.

+Overall student body performs far better on reading (Passing Rate 85.7%) than math (passing rate 74.8%).
+Given that average scores are much closer (81.9 reading, 78.9 math), this suggests a significant amount of failing tests in math with very low scores.

+Discrepancy in average score for charter vs district is far lower than discrepancy in passing percentage.
+SUggests a significant volume of troubled or highly remedial students.

+No apparent trends or significant fluctuation are noticeable on a grade-by-grade basis.

-### Effect of cheating scandal on aggregates
+### Effect of cheating scandal on analysis

-All data tables used an anaysis are referenced below in the [Appendix](#appendix), and are accessed by clicking the link for each listed category.

 * [District summary](#district):
     * Average math score drops from 79.0 to 78.9, but average reading score remains 81.9.